 Have you ever looked at a banner and thought, ‘Mate, what is that?’

 More often than not, we’ve seen banners that look more like abstract art than promotional material.
-That means crazy colors, wacky graphics and hard-to-read typography.
+That means crazy colours, wacky graphics and hard-to-read typography.
 We understand that custom made banner design calls for something unique and different.

 However, it doesn’t justify using overzealous artwork for your promotional products.